Skip to Content

 I had the privilege of enjoying several local breweries during my visit to Roanoke, and there are many more that I didn’t get the chance to visit.
 Here are a few breweries in Roanoke and Virginia’s Blue Ridge that I can’t get enough of.

-Three Notch’d Brewing Company – Unique local beers and locally-sourced food in eclectic and modern downtown space?
+Three Notch’d Brewing Company – Unique local beers and locally sourced food in eclectic and modern downtown space?
 Don’t mind if we do.
 12 taps include craft brews, as well as ciders and craft sodas, with a new beer release every Thursday beginning at 6 pm.

 Golden Cactus Brewing – Located right downtown, Golden Cactus is a small, innovative brewery located in the former Nehi soda factory.
 And it’s dog-friendly!
+Chill out on the colorful patio or cool off with the plants in the spacious warehouse brewery.

 Enjoy Free Art